ZarmDev/To-doz/bugsfeatures.md

 Using longerPane on all the panes at window onload doesn't work (doesn't mimick when pane is inputed)

-Null section made after editing section
+Add section if section is undefined (tryed to implement but doesn't work)